About this day

-Five sessions of phenomenal physics will be brought to you by the brightest lights in the field in London and online!
+Five sessions of phenomenal physics will be brought to you by the brightest lights in the field and, for the first time this year, will be completely online!
 Join us for a day full of inspiration, challenge and experimentation across the breadth of physics.
 A special session on examination success will provide students with the tools to excel.
 We look forward to welcoming you to Physics in Action this year!

 Programme & speakers

 Pressing FIRE on the most powerful laser in the world!
 Ceri Brenner, Science and Technology Facilities Council

 Want to see what happens to stuff when you shoot it with the most powerful laser in the world, or find out how these extreme beams are being applied for cancer treatment or jet engine imaging?
 We do that too.

 Ceri Brenner is a senior physicist developing innovative imaging and inspection technology for use in medical diagnosis, nuclear waste management and aerospace performance testing.